rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ```

 This configuration allows user `foo` to access 3 different tenants, and user `admin` to access all tenants.
-However, user `admin` needs to set the required `AccountID` or `ProjectID` headers by themselves, because vmauth will not set them.
+However, user `admin` needs to set the required `AccountID` or `ProjectID` headers themselves, because vmauth will not set them.

-In Grafana, you need to create a separate data source for each tenant and user, an example of such address is: `http://vmauth:8427/my-account/mobile-logs`.
+In Grafana, you need to create a separate data source for each tenant and user, an example of such an address is: `http://vmauth:8427/my-account/mobile-logs`.
-Using the configuration above, you do not need to set the tenant in the data source settings because vmauth will set them.
+Using the configuration above, you do not need to set the tenant in the data source settings because vmauth will set it.
 Each tenant will have `vmui` at the address `/select/vmui`, for example: `http://vmauth:8427/my-account/mobile-logs/select/vmui`.

 If you want to restrict users by only one of the fields `AccountID` or `ProjectID`,